benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q005.png)

-_**Q6:** Any person that calls were made to his phone from two phones – one owned by one of his parents, the other owned by his other parent (note that one or both phones may be owner by both his parents)_
+_**Q6:** Any person that calls were made to his phone from two phones – one owned by one of his parents, the other owned by another parent (note that none, one or both phones may be owner by both parents)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q006.png)